aws-solutions-library-samples/guidance-for-high-speed-rag-chatbots-on-aws/README.md

     return PGVector.from_texts(texts=text_chunks, embedding=embeddings, connection=connection)
 ```

+> [!Important]
-Note: PGVector needs the connection string to the database.
+> PGVector needs the connection string to the database.
 You can create it from environment variables as shown in the screenshot below: For this lab, scroll down to the main function to find this code, and fill in the values for your Aurora PostgreSQL DB connection.

 ![](source/01_RetrievalAugmentedGeneration/01_QuestionAnswering_Bedrock_LLMs/static/streamlit_loadvectors.png)